 Mergers vs Acquisitions Infographics

-- One of the key differences between merger and acquisition is that merger is the process where two or more companies agree to come together and form a new company.
-The acquisition is the process by which a financially strong company takeovers a less financially strong company by buying more than 50% of its shares.
+- One of the key differences is that the merger is the process where two or more companies agree to come together and form a new company, acquisition is the process by which a financially strong company takeovers a less financially strong company by buying more than 50% of its shares.

 - Companies that are merged usually consider each other of equal stature and hence they help each other out to create a synergy.
 In the case of an acquisition, the company that acquires imposes its will on the acquired company and the acquired company is stripped of its freedom and decision making and the power difference between the acquired and acquiring companies is huge.